Market share and aisle share: Category analytics for CPG Industry

 Shashank Pushp

-With over a decade of experience in Retail and CPG analytics, Shashank is known for assisting large organizations across industries get more out of their data.
-He is the Solutions Architect of the Decision Intelligence platform, Lumin at Fosfor.
+With over a decade of experience in Retail and CPG analytics implementing analytical solutions.
+His expertise lies in solving complex business problems using advanced analytics and delivering irrefutable value to customers, by getting most of the data.
 He is a data enthusiast and product evangelist, empowering customers with actionable data stories.
 When not at work, Shashank explores new travel destinations, reads drama, and watches stand-up comedies.

 More on the topic